Skip to content

 14.13.
 Agreement of Investment Policy and appointment of investment managers.
 F&GPC

 14.14.
-Approval of major capital expenditure in excess of £750K and up to £3M F for one project if budgeted.
+Approval of major capital expenditure in excess of £750K and up to £3M for one project if budgeted.
 F&GPC

 14.15.
 Approval of leases in excess of 5 years with an annual value in excess of £250k and up to £500k.
 F&GPC

 14.17.
-Financial allocations to services.
+Financial allocations to schools/departments.
 UEC

 14.18.
 Writing off bad debts in excess of £100K and up to £750K.
 F&GPC